zbsarashki/stx-labs-openInfraVancouver2023/AIO-SX-On-Equinix/README.md

 ---
 ### IsolatedCPUs

-StarlingX supports isolating CPU cores from the underlying Linux and Kubernetes schedulers, and from interrupts by setting the IRQ-affinity.
-This is a run-to-completion model is best suited for vRAN uses-cases such as Intel's FlexRAN and NVIDIA's AerialSDK, among others.
+StarlingX supports isolating CPU cores through the isolcpu kernel command line.
+This is best suited for vRAN uses-cases such as Intel's FlexRAN and NVIDIA's AerialSDK, among others.
 In this segment we will Isolate a number of CPU's.

 #### First List CPU's